2025 Haiti orphanage kidnapping: Release

-After almost a month in captivity, Gena Heraty, 7 other employees and the 3 year old child with disabilities were released on August 29, 2025.
-They were taken to receive medical treatment and later reunite with their families.
+After almost a month in captivity, Gena Heraty, 7 other employees and the 3-year-old child with disabilities were released on August 29, 2025.
+They were taken to receive medical treatment and later reunited with their families.
+Harris said he is delighted and welcomes the good news about their release and relieved.
+The Irish government stated that it did not pay ransom for the hostages.